Atlanta Braves punished for circumventing international signing rules

 Atlanta's deal with South Korean shortstop Ji-Hwan Bae, which also called for a $300,000 signing bonus, was rejected by MLB because the sides agreed to compensation outside the contract.

+In total, Atlanta takes a $16.48 million loss in bonuses given to prospects who will no longer be with the organization.

 In addition, the Braves were banned from signing Robert Puason, a 14-year-old Dominican shortstop with whom they had reached a verbal agreement, when he becomes eligible for a contract on July 2, 2019.
-MLB said the Person agreed to sign with the Braves because the team agreed with his agent to deals with six other players for "inflated" signing bonuses.
+MLB said Puason agreed to sign with the Braves because the team agreed with his agent to deals with six other players for "inflated" signing bonuses.

 Atlanta also forfeited its third-round selection in next June's amateur draft as punishment for offering "impermissible benefits" to an unidentified draft pick in an effort to convince him to sign for a lower bonus.